Owerke/Twixxer/README.md

 **System must:**

-- [ ] Make it look like twitter using any CSS library or plain CSS.
-  - We use tailwind, so welcome to do it https://www.youtube.com/watch?v=YTdE7nYMJis&t=1s
 - [ ] Admin panel
   - This is a "stand-alone" feature.
 This means that it doesn't have to be part of the twitter application, but can be a whole different solution.
 The administrator can see all tweets and delete them if wanted.
 It is a SPA, so deleting a tweet doesn't reload the whole page.
-- [ ] Choose 1 extra functionality that you find challenging/interesting in twitter and implement it (SEARCH)
+- [ ] Choose 1 extra functionality that you find challenging/interesting in twitter and implement it (SEARCH, update profil? like?)
 - [ ] look like twitter using any CSS library or plain CSS.
   - We use tailwind, so welcome to do it https://www.youtube.com/watch?v=YTdE7nYMJis&t=1s
 - [ ] Have back-end validation